UMAprotocol/UMIPs/UMIPs/umip-94.md

 The "bank contract" charges a fee, paid in the collateral deposited, when the user mints, deposits, repays and redeems.
 The fees are then transferred to the Jarvis protocol's treasury.

-Giving `Creator` role to `SelfMintingDerivativeFactory.sol` would allow more scalable and liquid synthetic assets to be backed by the UMA liquidation/dispute system, since every newly deployed derivative (`PerpetualPoolParty.sol`) is registered with the DVM.
+Giving `Creator` role to `SelfMintingDerivativeFactory.sol` would allow more scalable and liquid synthetic assets to be backed by the UMA liquidation/dispute system, since every newly deployed derivative (`SelfMintingPerpetualMultiParty.sol`) is registered with the DVM.

 # Technical Specification